 500ml (16.90z) Kölner Burnishing Clay add 1.25 oz of water

 1 Liter (33.90z) Kölner Burnishing Clay add 2.50 oz of water

 Stir the clay gently but thoroughly, avoiding air bubbles.
 Decant the amount of clay you plan to use immediately.

 Use a soft, natural hair brush to apply clay in long, flowing strokes in one direction.
-Allow each layer to dry thoroughly before the next coat is applied; average drying time is a half to one hour.
-Color lightens and is matte when dry.
+Allow each layer to dry thoroughly before the next coat is applied; the average drying time is half an hour.
+The color lightens and becomes matte when dry.

-A minimum of three coats should be applied, further coats may be desired.
+A minimum of three coats should be applied, and further coats may be desired.
 It is not necessary to sand between coats.
-Sand with a high quality emery, aluminum oxide or wet/dry silicon carbide paper.
+Sand with high-quality emery, aluminum oxide, or wet/dry silicon carbide paper.
 Start with 400 grit and finish with 600 or possibly 800 grit paper.
 Dry sand only.

 Burnishing is a sensitive technique that requires careful observation and practice.
-This method involves gentle pressure which compresses gold into the clay and gesso layers.
+This method involves gentle pressure, compressing gold into the clay and gesso layers.
 There is a limited window of opportunity for burnishing.
 With practice, you will learn to gild only as much as you think you can burnish in a given time.
 You are aiming for a mirror-like reflection.
-If you try to burnish too soon, the leaf will pull from the clay, and will have a dull appearance.
-If you burnish too late, the leaf will crack, or streak with inconsistent shine.
+If you try to burnish it too soon, the leaf will pull from the clay and will have a dull appearance.
+If you burnish too late, the leaf will crack or streak with inconsistent shine.